MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/do-you-have-feedback-about-mdac-documentation.md

 ## E-mail

 The MDAC documentation now includes a  **Documentation Feedback** button at the top of every topic.
-Clicking this button offers an easy way to send e-mail feedback to the MDAC documentation team.
+Clicking this button offers an easy way to send email feedback to the MDAC documentation team.
 Addresses for each section of the MDAC documentation also appear below.